AdobeDocs/campaign.en/help/common/delivery/using/push/configuring-the-mobile-application.md

 1. Click **[!UICONTROL Finish]**.

-Your iOS application is now ready to be used in Campaign Classic.
+Your iOS application is now ready to be used in Campaign.